utshomax/postman-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 ## Adding and verifying a domain

 [Team Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can add domains and subdomains to your team by navigating to the [domain dashboard](https://go.postman.co/settings/team/domain-capture).
-Once you add your verification **TXT Record** to your DNS configuration, you can request Postman's team to verify your domain or subdomain.
+Once you add your verification **TXT Record** to your DNS configuration, Postman's team will verify your domain or subdomain.
 Your domain must be verified before you can view and manage all user accounts in Postman created with your organization’s domains and subdomains.

 1. Open Postman and select **Team > Team Settings** in the Postman header.
 Select **Authentication** in the left sidebar.
 1. Confirm that your team has only the SSO authentication method enabled.
 Then, select the **Domains** tab.